SkillsWorkflow/Documentation/SkillsWorkflow/docs/integrations/eas-integration.md

   - createdate – The specific date/time the time record was created
   - hours – The number of hours (quarter hour increments) that was posted

-<h3> Conclusion</h3>

-The contents of this document create the foundation for data and process communication methodology between Skills Workflow and Agency.
-The current known data and process transfers are contained in this document but more may be created as additional data and process needs are discovered.

 </TabItem>

 <TabItem value="client group">